QiaoranC/tf_ResNeSt_RegNet_model/README.md

 - CB-Net, using this style to enhace ResNest
 ![alt text](https://raw.githubusercontent.com/QiaoranC/tf_ResNeSt_RegNet_model/master/readme_img/CBNet.png)

+#### DETR
+-  orginal is detection version with two linear out (box and cls), here only clsficaiton (with some modification), if anyone interesting in the detection version, asked and i can change to a deteciton version.
+ - torch version using `nn.Parameter` to buildt `q,k,v`, but in tensorflow2.x, i tried similar `Variable`, but the `Variable` shape can't set batch dimed like `(?,100,100)`, and model layers output are like (?,7,7,2048), So to combine Variable into model, i use a trick way, to make a fake layer out `(?,100,100)`, and add with the `Variable` (100,100),  Variable will become `(?,100,100)` then can feed into `transformer`.
+I didnot found a better way.
+Again, Welcome any good ideal or suggesions.

 ## Discussion
 I compared **ResNeSt50** and some **RegNet**(below 4.0GF) in my own project, also compared to **EfficientNet b0/b1/b2**.